AdaCore/spark2014/docs/lrm/source/packages.rst

     an inherited primitive operation of a tagged type whose Volatile_Function aspect is False.
 [The reverse is allowed.]

+.. _tu-fa-external_state-16:

+16. A protected object has at least the properties Async_Writers => True and Async_Readers => True.
+If and only if it has at least one Part_Of component with Effective_Writes => True or Effective_Reads => True, then the protected object also carries this property.
+[This is particularly relevant if a protected object is a constituent of an external state, or if a protected object is an input of a volatile function.]

 .. _etu-external_state-ss:

 .. _external_state-variables: